Skip to content

 In contrast to banks that prioritise profits, a credit union’s guiding principle is to provide the best service for its members and to offer a line of finance for people who might otherwise be frozen out by mainstream lenders.

 Credit union members are usually united by something they’ve got in common.
-This might include being part of a religious group, or trade union.
+This might include being part of a religious group, a trade union, or even living in a certain area.

 What is a credit union loan?